9 Reasons Why You Should Visit Albania

 8. It’s a safe travel destination

-There seems to be a misunderstanding of Albania and unfortunately, a majority of that comes from the movie ‘Taken’ and other Hollywood films.
-Let’s get this straight, Albanian people are not off the movie ‘Taken’.
-They are extremely humble and trustworthy people so please stop associating Albanians with sex traffickers from the movie.
+There seems to be a misunderstanding about safety in Albania and unfortunately, a majority of that comes from the movie ‘Taken’ and other Hollywood films.
+Let’s get this straight, Albanian people are not off the set of the movie ‘Taken’.
+They are extremely humble and trustworthy people so please stop associating Albanians with the sex traffickers from the movie.
 There are bad people everywhere in the world, no matter which country you go to.
+This should not deter you from visiting Albania!

-I felt a lot safer in Albania than I did in other popular European cities.
+I felt a lot safer during my travels in Albania than I did in other popular European cities.
 As a woman travelling alone I never felt uncomfortable.
 I went to an Albanian club and never once felt objectified or was groped as I have been in other European, American and New Zealand clubs.
 Hitchhiking in Albania is extremely common with tourists and sometimes the only way to get from A to be B if you want to get off the beaten path.
 I wrote an extensive article on safety in Albania here.

 9. Albanians love foreigners!

-They welcome you with open arms and open hearts, that’s when you know it’s a great travel destination.
-“Where are you from?”, is a popular question expect when travelling around Albanian.
-When stated “New Zealand” their faces lit up with happiness, joy and a little confusion at times.
+Albanians welcome you with open arms and open hearts, that’s when you know it’s a great travel destination.
+“Where are you from?”, is a popular question expect when you travel around Albanian.
+When I stated “New Zealand” their faces lit up with happiness, joy and a little confusion at times.
 Yes, New Zealand is a long way.

 Should I visit Albania?
 Absolutely!
 Albania really made an impression on me and I am so happy to be sharing 9 reasons why you should come and visit Albania too.
 I could name about 100 more!
 I loved it so much that I plan to visit Albania multiple times this year to see more of the country as I still have so much more to see and experience in Albania (Update* I live in Albania now, that’s how much I loved it!).

 Other articles you will love: